metacpan/metacpan-api/README.md

 REST API
 --------

-MetaCPAN is based on ElasticSearch, so it provides a RESTful interface as well as the option to create complex queries.
+MetaCPAN is based on Elasticsearch, so it provides a RESTful interface as well as the option to create complex queries.
 [The wiki](https://github.com/CPAN-API/cpan-api/wiki/API-docs) provides a good starting point for REST access to MetaCPAN.